vampirebyte/google-api-php-client-generator/README.md

 # Google APIs PHP Client Generator

-This directory is used to generate the client library service classes.
+This repo is used to generate the client library service classes and was forked from [googleapis/google-api-php-client-services](https://github.com/googleapis/google-api-php-client-services).

 From the root of this project run: